-But psychologists who study happiness -- a new field in the past decade -- often report a different picture.
-Being the mom of a young child (especially one under 3) is rich and rewarding, but also a real strain on your mood.
+But psychologists who study happiness, which is a new field in the past decade, often report a different picture.
+Being the mom of a young child, especially one under age 3, is rich and rewarding, but also a real strain on your mood.
 "Moment to moment, you may be exhausted, frustrated, sometimes angry," says Peter Ubel, M.D., a professor of medicine and psychology at the University of Michigan.
 "You may be squabbling with your spouse more.
 You have more negative emotions."

 The time you spend taking care of your child may not even be the high point of your day.
 On their list of pleasurable activities, moms rank it lower than eating, exercising, or watching TV, according to a University of Michigan study of 900 women.
 In fact, kid care rates only slightly higher than housework, working, or commuting!

 "This finding shocks people," says Daniel Gilbert, Ph.D., a psychology professor at Harvard University and author of Stumbling on Happiness.
 "They think psychologists are saying you don't love your children.
 Of course you love your children beyond measure!
 And kids do bring joy.
 They bring transcendent moments in which you feel so happy that it outweighs all the hard work you've done.
 It's just that children do not increase your average daily enjoyment."

 The happiness paradox